As an Amazon Associate I earn from qualifying purchases.

 - In fact, I have a nachos recipe on my site.
 I just eat mine on a plate though. 🙂

 - Baked veggies and meat.
-Get a through away aluminum sheet pan.
-Dice up veggies of your choice and toss them on the tray with oil and seasonings.
+Get a throw away aluminum sheet pan for easy clean up.
+Dice up veggies of your choice (check out the keto camping food list above for ideas) and toss them on the tray with oil and seasonings.
 Put your meat on another tray with similar seasonings.
 Place the two trays on your fire grate.

 - Homemade chicken salad with lots of mayo to help with getting your fats in.